Practical Information

 If you do not have a Swedish personal identity number you will be unable to register with eduID.
 Please contact the course administrator for help in this case.

-For Stockholm School of Theology programs and courses, information about grades and results is provided on a different platform called Ladok.
+For University College programs and courses, information about grades and results is provided on a different platform called Ladok.
 You can find information about how to register on Ladok here.

 Contact Details